-- Go to bed and wake up at a consistent time every day – even weekends and holidays
+- Go to bed and wake up at a consistent time every day – even on weekends and holidays.

-- Make sure your bedroom is cool and dark
+- Make sure your bedroom is an ideal sleeping temperature.

 These are just a few ways you can help prepare your mind and body for successful sleep.

 The Average Time It Takes to Fall Asleep

 The average healthy person takes around 10-20 minutes to fall asleep, but sleep latency naturally varies from person to person.
 If you fall asleep too quickly or not quickly enough, it can have a major effect on your overall sleep-wake cycle and the quality of sleep.